-EMPLOYEE ACKNOWLEDGEMENT OF RECEIPT OF CWCKC EMPLOYEE HANDBOOK & COVID-19 SUPPLEMENT (HEREAFTER REFERRED TO AS "THE HANDBOOK")
+EMPLOYEE ACKNOWLEDGEMENT OF RECEIPT OF 2021-2022 CWCKC EMPLOYEE HANDBOOK & COVID-19 SUPPLEMENT (HEREAFTER REFERRED TO AS "THE HANDBOOK")

-COVID-19 SUPPLEMENT (HEREAFTER REFERRED TO AS "THE HANDBOOK") EMPLOYEE NAME: I ACKNOWLEDGE that I have received a copy of the CWCKC Employee Handbook.
-I understand that it is my responsibility to read and familiarize myself with the policies and procedures contained in the handbook and I acknowledge that I have done so.
+EMPLOY YEE NAME: 17 I ACKNOWLEDGE that I have received a copy of the 2021-2022 CWCKC Employee Hand I understand that it is my responsibility to read and familiarize myself with the policies and procedures contained in the handbook and I acknowledge that I have done so.
 I agree to abide by its directions and procedures.
-I have been given the opportunity to ask any questions I might have about the policies in the handbook.
-I understand that the statements contained in the Handbook are guidelines for employees concerning some of the school's policies and benefits and are not intended to create any contractual or other legal obligations or to alter the at-will nature of my employment with the school.
-In the event I do have an employment contract which expressly alters the at-will relationship, I agree to the foregoing except with reference to an at-will employment status.
-I understand that, except for employment at-will status any and all policies and procedures can be changed at any time by the school.
-I understand that, other than the CWC Kansas City Board of Directors, no person has authority to enter into any agreement - express or implied - for employment for any specific period of time, or to make any agreement for employment other than at-will; only the Board has the authority to make any such agreement and then only in writing signed by the Board President.
-I understand that I will also receive a copy of the CWCKC Family Handbook and am expected to read the handbook and work with the community to uphold the policies, practices, and commitments within.
-Employee's Signature:
+I have been given the opportun ask any questions I might have about the policies in the handbook.
+I understand that the statements contained in the Handbook are guidelines employees concerning some of the school's policies and benefits and are n to create any contractual or other legal obligations or to alter the at-will nat employment with the school.
+In the event I do have an employment contract expressly alters the at-will relationship, I agree to the foregoing except with rean at-will employment status. and are not intended at-will nature of my ent contract which I understand that, except for employment at-will status any and all policies and procedures can be changed at any time by the school.
+I understand that, other than the CWC Kansas City Board of Directors, no person has authority to enter into any agreement - express or implied - for employment for any specific period of time, or to make any agreement for employment other than at-will; only the Board has the authority to make any such agreement and then only in writing signed by the Board President. a sp e understand that I will also receive a copy of the CWCKC Family Fixpected to read the handbook and work with the community to ractices, and commitments within.
+Er mployee's Signature: Date: